rese1f/rese1f/README.md

-I am currently a internship at Pika Lab, and also a master student of Information Processing Lab at University of Washington.
+I am currently a master student of Information Processing Lab at University of Washington.
 I am currently working on video understanding and generation, as well as embodied agent.
 Have a look at my [homepage](https://rese1f.github.io/) for more details.

 When I am not doing research, I like photography, traveling, and singing.